HOW TO RESTORE LEATHER JACKETS?

 - Don’t worry if your dye color is not an exact perfect match.
 The color pigments will blend-in by penetrating the leather so it will not be noticeably different if it is only slightly off.

 - Don’t forget to buy the COSTA BRAVA dye as it is not included in the Color Restoration kit.
-Tip: When making custom color dye, use a small amount of dye on a piece of white paper to compare to your leather.

 - Test on a less visible part of the article at every step of the way.

 - Six to twelve months after the restoration is completed, you can use URAD and TENDERLY as regular conditioning and maintenance, as described in the article How to care for leather jackets?